tshihad/hpegl-provider-lib/README.md

 ```

 Note the following:
-* We define an IntialiaseClient{} struct that implements the client.Initialisation interface
+* We define an IntialiseClient{} struct that implements the client.Initialisation interface
 * We have a Client{} struct that contains:
     * An instance of a service client
     * An IAMToken for use with the client <br>